ftomassetti/civs/README.md

 [![Clojars Project](http://clojars.org/civs/latest-version.svg)](http://clojars.org/civs)

+Currently the simulation can be started with any number of bands (small groups of humans).
+During the turns they can:
+* evolve into tribe or chiefdoms
+* migrate towards better lands
+* settle new cities
+* develop languages
+* grow or perish
+* develop agriculture
+* change their lifestyle from nomadic to semi-sedentary or sedentary
+* split into separate groups
+* and so on...
+I am constantly improving the simulation

 ## Related projects

 The project generate civilizations evolving in worlds which can be generated using the world generator [lands](https://github.com/ftomassetti/lands).